paracrawl/opus-train/README.md

 This is a set of scripts to ease automation of downloading and training NMT models.

 All the scripts are configured and tested for CSD3, to use it on Cirrus or elsewhere, please change the `#SBATCH` parameters at the beggining of the Slurm scripts or overwrite them with desired cli parameters.
+Also, SLURM modules loaded at the begining of the scripts would be different.

 ## Installation
 ```bash